wez/wezterm/docs/config/lua/window-events/format-tab-title.md

 * `panes` - an array containing [PaneInformation](../PaneInformation.md) for each of the panes in the active tab
 * `config` - the effective configuration for the window
 * `hover` - true if the current tab is in the hover state
+* `max_width` - the maximum number of cells available to draw this tab

 The return value of the event can be: